Best things to do in Scotland in January 2026

 Dundee V&A Museum Tour

-A 1 hour free tour of the incredible V&A building in Dundee.
-The tour includes a detailed look at the most popular objects in the Scottish Design Galleries.
-Meet downstairs at the welcome desk at 10:50am.
-The tour concludes at midday.
+A 1 hour free tour of the incredible V&A building in Dundee which runs twice a day at 11am and 14:30.
+The tour of the building includes a detailed look at the most popular objects in the Scottish Design Galleries.
+Meet downstairs at the welcome desk ten minutes before the start of each tour.
+Tours are free but booking is required.

 Until January 8th 2025